Christopher J. Deering

 Areas of Expertise

-Professor Deering currently serves as interim dean of GW's College of Professional Studies and the Virginia Science and Technology Campus.
-He has previously served as chair of the Political Science Department, associate dean of Columbian College of Arts and Sciences, director of academic planning and development for the APSA Congressional Fellowship Program, and academic director of GW’s Legislative Affairs program.
+Professor Deering recently served as interim dean of GW's College of Professional Studies and Dean of the Virginia Science and Technology Campus.
+He previously served as chair of the Political Science Department, associate dean of Columbian College of Arts and Sciences, director of academic planning and development for the APSA Congressional Fellowship Program, and academic director of GW’s Legislative Affairs program.
 As an APSA Congressional Fellow (1984-85) he served as a legislative aide to Senator George J. Mitchell (D, Maine).
 He also served as a Brookings Institution Research Fellow in Governmental Studies (1977-78).
-He earned his B.A.
-(1974) in Political Science at the University of Southern California (1974) and his M.A.
-(1975) and Ph.D.
-(1979) at the University of California, Santa Barbara.

 Professor Deering's research has focused on the U.S. Congress, congressional committees, Congress's role in foreign and defense policy making, comparative legislatures, policy making, interest groups, and executive branch politics.
 His most recent articles have appeared in the Journal of Public Policy, International Political Science Review, and Congress & The Presidency.
 He is co-author of Committees in Congress (1984, 1990, 1997) and co-editor of Interest Groups Unleashed (2012).